Ethan101Potter/agentboard/README.md

 ## Installation

-You can install agentboard through pip and start the Flask based web app using the command line agentboard, the port can be changed with "--port=5000" parameters.
+You can install agentboard through pip and start the Flask based web app using the command line agentboard.
+You can change 'logdir', 'logfile', 'static' and 'port' parameters to point to your folders.
 After installation, you can visit (http://127.0.0.1:5000) to see the web console of agentboard.
 There is build in log file to visualize multiple data types.

 ```